 The statutory standards and proposed common standards for Gloucestershire do not cover vehicle criteria and conditions which will remain localised at this stage.

-Cheltenham District Council is hosting a central consultation with countywide agencies and other bodies.
+Cheltenham Borough Council is hosting a central consultation with countywide agencies and other bodies.
 Each local authority is undertaking consultation with its local taxi and private hire trade and local communities.

 Stroud District Council is also proposing, as part of this review, to exempt electric vehicles from its current vehicle age policy.
 A further more detailed review of vehicle policies will take place after this current consultation has been completed and expected Government best practice for vehicles is released.